-When creating a list of gluten-free foods and snacks to buy and keep at home for simple meal prep, consider whole foods when possible, like fresh fruit and veggies, as well as gluten-free and organic oats, high protein dairy like yogurt and cottage cheese, good fats like chia seeds and avocado, and other foods you can combine to create a wholesome gluten-free snack.
+When creating a list of gluten-free foods and snacks to buy and keep at home for simple meal prep, consider whole foods when possible, like fresh fruit and veggies, as well as gluten-free and oats, high protein dairy like yogurt and cottage cheese, good fats like chia seeds and avocado, and other foods you can combine to create a wholesome gluten-free snack.

 When you’re in a time crunch, there are lots of store-bought snacks that are naturally gluten-free like trail mix or nut and seed packs, nut butters, certain oat bars, fresh fruit, canned fish, beans and legumes, as well as cheese and beef or turkey jerky.

 To help make things easier, we put together a list of our favorite healthy gluten-free snacks to throw together with easy-to-find staples you can buy at the grocery store.